hclimente/spada/README.md

 SmartAS
 =======

 SmartAS is a pipeline oriented to finding interesting isoform switches between two conditions, with as many replicates as desired.
+An analysis of the TCGA dataset using this pipeline is available [here](https://github.com/hclimente/smartas).

 The working directory must have the following structure: